-At any point while using the application it is possible to capture a timestamped screenshot by pressing the screenshot icon on the ribbon as per Error!
-Reference source not found.
-Error!
-Reference source not found.
+At any point while using the application it is possible to capture a timestamped screenshot by pressing the screenshot icon on the ribbon.

 Screenshots are saved in the specified screenshot folder.
-Screenshots are saved as a .png image with filename <COM## EMRx Subsea ### YYMMDD hhmmss.png> where COM## is the COM port of the selected device, EMRx Subsea ### is the serial number of the selected device and YYMMDD hhmmss is the screenshot date and time.
+Screenshots are saved as a \.png image with filename <COM## EMRx Subsea ### YYMMDD hhmmss.png> where COM## is the COM port of the selected device, EMRx Subsea ### is the serial number of the selected device and YYMMDD hhmmss is the screenshot date and time.